-The NCAA tourney tips Tuesday night, meaning it’s time to release my final 2012 Big Ten men’s hoops power rankings.
+It’s time to release my latest Big Ten men’s hoops power rankings.
 The rankings are not meant to mimic the Big Ten standings.
 What fun would that be?
 They aren’t scientific, either.
-They’re simply my thoughts on where each Big Ten team stands right now and who would win on a neutral court.
+They’re simply my thoughts on where each Big Ten team stands at that time.
 Agree?
 Disagree?
 Tweet @BTNBrentYarina or leave your comments below.